North York Moors on fire alert

 Senior Ranger, Bernie McLinden, said:

-The period for controlled heather burning on the North York Moors ended on 15 April, which means any sighted fires will be wildfire and should be reported quickly to the fire service by dialling 999.
+If people see a fire, they should report it quickly to the fire service by dialling 999.
+The period for controlled heather burning on the North York Moors ended on 15 April, which means any sighted fires will be wildfire.

 The North York Moors National Park